Battle of Loos 1915

 The British went on to develop more effective and horrid gases and ways to deliver them going on to launch almost twice as many gas attacks as Germany.

-When chlorine contacts moisture in the nose, eyes, and lungs it turns into an acid which burns, blinds and blisters.
+When chlorine contacts moisture in the nose, eyes, and lungs it turns into an acid that burns, blinds, and blisters.
 It destroys the lungs and victims drown in their own body fluids.
 Those who did not die would go on to suffer lifelong lung problems.

 ‘If a whiff of gas you smell, Bang your gong like bloody hell, On with your googly, up with your gun— Ready to meet the bloody Hun’.